 In pursuing tea, Singer originally wanted to get in a two-and-a-half milligram dose, which was an attempt to mimic the idea “the feeling you get after taking three deep breaths and then have that last for two to three hours.”
 However, they soon discovered there's a good reason why everything was butter-based.
 Because THC is a lipid, it’s fat-soluble, not water-soluble.

-Singer’s solidly in the camp that believes CBD is going to be the next big thing, and he wants Caliper to be a part of that.
+Singer is solidly in the camp that believes CBD is going to be the next big thing, and he wants Caliper to be a part of that.